Kabumm007/sudoku/README.md

 ### HTML

-The `index.html` file contains the structure of the calculator.
+The `index.html` file contains the layout of the app.

 ### CSS
-The style.css file contains the styles for the calculator.
+The style.css file contains the styles.

 ### JavaScript
-The app.js file contains the logic for the calculator.
+The app.js file contains code.

 ## License